Date: January 31, 1891

 Accused: Carlyle W. Harris

-After the girls had gone to bed, Helen began moaning and had difficulty breathing.
+After the girls at Miss Comstock’s School had gone to bed, the night of January 31, 1891, Helen began moaning and had difficulty breathing.
 They sent for their principal, Miss Day who tried, unsuccessfully to have Helen sit up.
 Miss Day sent for the school physician, Dr. Fowler and his assistant, Dr. Baner.
 By the time they arrived, Helen had lost all muscle control, her pupils were almost completely constricted, she was bathed in cold perspiration, and her breathing rate was two breaths per minute.
-The doctors tried whiskey, caffeine, atropine, and digitalis, with no success.
+The doctors tried to revive her with whiskey, caffeine, atropine, and digitalis, with little success.
 Helen rallied briefly then fell into a deeper stupor.
-A third doctor, Dr. Kerr was brought in, and they applied electric shock, with no success.
+A third doctor, Dr. Kerr was brought in, and they applied electric shock, and this failed as well.
 As a last resort they tried artificial respiration to keep Helen breathing, but nothing would revive her.
 She died before dawn.

 |Carlyle W. Harris|